DragonPerl/WiPi/README.md

 ####- Description of the actual version of "WiPi":
 ```
-    The first version coming soon will provide the basic funktions like
+    The first version coming soon will provide the
-    digital read or write a value to a GPIO-pin and write a PWM-value to a pin.
+    basic funktions like digital read or write a value
+    to a GPIO-pin and write a PWM-value to a pin.

-    For more information look at the table below to see the actual functions.
+    For more information look at the table below where
+    you can dind the actual functions.

     The actual version is in a test status.
+I don't
-I don't guarantee that it will work properly.
+    guarantee that it will work properly.
-    Of corse I am on testing and turning things arround that it will work.
+    Of corse I am on testing and turning things arround
-    If you recognise any errors or suggestions feel free to leave a comment.
+    that it will work.
+SO if you recognise any errors or
+    suggestions feel free to leave a comment.
-    I will answere every posting that makes sense in my eyes, so please don't be upset
+    I will answere every posting that makes sense in my
-    if I don't answere yours.
+    eyes, so please don't be upset if I don't answere yours.
     Either it is a question I can't answere at the moment, or
     it doesn't make sense to me! ;)
 ```